Paying for Therapy

-A typical course of treatment is about 6 to 12 months, but can be 3 months or more than a year.
-It will depend on what you need.
+A typical course of treatment is at least 3 months, but can be 6 months or more.
+It will depend on what you need and what you’re dealing with.
 That’s something we discuss collaboratively.

 Many of us have high deductible insurance plans, which means we are paying out of pocket either way.
 This means we also have HSA accounts, which are usually matched or employer funded.
 So, that’s some free money for therapy.

-Therapy is a commitment you make.
-It is an investment that costs us time, energy, and money.
+Therapy is a commitment you make to resolve issues and improve yourself.
+It is an investment that costs both of us time, energy, and money.
 The goal is to improve your overall mental health, ability to function and ability to succeed.
-A little time and money invested in therapy today can help you for the rest of your life.
+A little time and money invested in therapy short term can positively affect you for the rest of your life.

 Quick example for what it looks like if I do not accept your insurance and you’re paying cash, here’s an example of your options (keep in mind, rates are negotiable) -